douglasgreen/taskmaster/docs/design.md

 first non-empty column.
 An asterisk can be used in any of the day fields to mean every day or the time field to mean every time.

+Multiple values can occur in the days or times columns separated with a pipe character |.

 Days of year can be specified as YYYY-MM-DD for non-recurring or MM-DD for recurring.

 Times allow a 14 minute interval so you should schedule your times at 0, 15, 30, and 45 minutes past